barney0/WU-STHACK-2019/README.md

 ## **Step 2: Find the entry point**

-Let's add it an retry...
+Let's add it and retry...

 ![qrencode_uid](/qrencode_uid.png)